1947 World Snooker Championship: Quarter-finals and semi-finals

 After Horace Lindrum built a 5–1 lead in their first session, Albert Brown won four successive frames in the next session and finished the first day at 5–7.
 Brown took the lead by adding the first three frames of the third session, but was four frames behind at 10–14 by the close of the second day's play.
 The eventual score was 39–34 to Lindrum.
 Donaldson practised intensively in preparation for the Championship, using a billiard table in a neighbour's attic.
 He won both of the first two sessions by a 4–2 margin against Stanley Newman, and despite losing both sessions on the third day, was 21–15 ahead afterwards.
-From 25–19 ahead, he took the next eight frames, and went on to win 46–25.
+From 25 to 19 ahead, he took the next eight frames, and went on to win 46–25.

 In the first semi-final, Davis held a 9–3 lead against Smith.
 During the sixth session, Davis made a century break, which was followed in the next frame by an 83 break from Smith.
 Davis won 39–32 after securing a win at 36–28.
 Donaldson whitewashed Lindrum 6–0 in their first session.
 In the next session, each player won three frames.
 On day three, Donaldson moved ten frames ahead at 20–10, but Lindrum reduced the margin to six frames, at 20–15, by the end of the day.
 Going into the last day, Donaldson was 32–28 up; he secured a place in the final at 36–30.
 With dead frames, the final score was 39–32.